-The more trichomes a bud has the more potent the marijuana will be.
+The more trichomes a bud has, the more potent the marijuana will be.
 Trichomes are the medicinal crystals of the plant and form as the bud yields into its final stages.
-These crystals peak during the drying and curation process of the plant and the more frosty your nuggets become determines how strong your highs will be.
+These crystals peak during the plant’s drying and curation process, and the more frosty your nuggets become determines how strong your highs will be.

 On average most dried and cured buds have a moisture content of between 8-12%.
 Using simple math growers can help adjust for these variable levels of moisture content in their grow.

 According to growingmarijuana.com, “A fresh cannabis plant is 80 percent water.
 The grower must reduce this to be able to end up with a good quality weed.
 You can start curing your weed when there is only 33 percent of water left and weighs 50 percent less than its original weight.”

 Making sure your grass doesn’t have a high level of moisture ensures a reduction of bacteria and molds and will keep your grass fresh and strong for longer.

 The first rule is finding the baseline moisture content.
 Since most cured buds are between 8-12% it is generally safe to go with a 10% baseline moisture level.